Factor ix fc fusion protein, recombinant (By injection)

 Warnings While Using This Medicine:

-- Tell your doctor if you have a history of blood clots, because this medicine may cause blood clots.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease or a history of blood clots.

 - Tell your doctor if this medicine does not prevent or stop bleeding as expected.